The fascinating origins of Lady Gaga’s mask at the VMAs

 As Europe’s political and cultural authority spread globally, particularly during the 19th century, so too did its traditions of masked musical performance.

 Since 1957, to mark its independence of British rule, Ghana has staged the Winneba Fancy Dress Festival, staged each year on January 1 and involving masked dance contests.
-Amalgamating Ghanaian forms of live performance and the costume traditions of the Dutch and British, artist Hakeem Adam suggests the festival “is a living museum – it reminds us of the past as well as catalyzing conversation on the conditions of the present.”
+Amalgamating Ghanaian forms of live performance and the costume traditions of the Dutch and British, artist Hakeem Adam suggests the festival “is a living museum—it reminds us of the past as well as catalyzing conversation on the conditions of the present.”

-If these examples show that masked singing performances entertain – chiefly because of their skill and surprise – they also explain their ubiquity and deep cultural resonance.
-Anonymized performers make use of multiple senses – sight, sound, touch – to create a “total artwork” (gesamtkunstwerk) that blurs the divide between reality and recreation.
-This unique, ambiguous form of performance enables an audience to project their thoughts – individual and collective – onto the artists, who essentially become avatars and act as a psychological salve.
-They can facilitate the simultaneous exploration of spectators’ hopes and fears – about a global pandemic in the case of Lady Gaga and Arianna Grande – national identity and social roles.
+If these examples show that masked singing performances entertain—chiefly because of their skill and surprise—they also explain their ubiquity and deep cultural resonance.
+Anonymized performers make use of multiple senses—sight, sound, touch—to create a “total artwork” (gesamtkunstwerk) that blurs the divide between reality and recreation.
+This unique, ambiguous form of performance enables an audience to project their thoughts—individual and collective—onto the artists, who essentially become avatars and act as a psychological salve.
+They can facilitate the simultaneous exploration of spectators’ hopes and fears—about a global pandemic in the case of Lady Gaga and Arianna Grande—national identity and social roles.
 Reflecting on her VMA collaboration with Ariana Grande, Lady Gaga explained:

 We create things that make us feel comfortable.
 We put them all around.
 I do it all the time.
 We all do things to make ourselves feel safe.
 And I always challenge artists when I work with them.
-I go, ‘Make it unsafe, make it super fucking unsafe and then do it again’.
+I go, “Make it unsafe, make it super fucking unsafe and then do it again.”

-In identifying the provocation caused by face coverings, Gaga connects – however inadvertently – with a long and global performance tradition that recognizes the potential of masks to excite and to explore contemporary social issues.
+In identifying the provocation caused by face coverings, Gaga connects—however inadvertently—with a long and global performance tradition that recognizes the potential of masks to excite and to explore contemporary social issues.

-Benjamin Wild is a lecturer in Contextual Studies (Fashion) at Manchester Metropolitan University.
+Benjamin Wild is a lecturer in contextual studies (fashion) at Manchester Metropolitan University.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.